2021- 2022 Parent/Student Handbook

-Covenant is accredited by the State of Indiana and participates in IREAD3 & ILEARN testing.
-Covenant is also a member of Christian Schools International (CSI).
+CCS is accredited by the State of Indiana and participates in IREAD3 & ILEARN testing.
+CCS is also a member of Christian Schools International (CSI).
 CSI is a service organization providing help and leadership to more than 500 schools.
 The organization coordinates and channels individual school efforts and resources into a strong unified program.

 Those parents and guardians who are not able to assent to the Association Basis and Purpose must agree in writing to permit their children to be taught according to the Christian philosophy of the school.